SomerEsat/ethereum-staking-guides/README.md

 **Ethereum - Mainnet Migration Guides**

+Use these guides to move from a majority client (Prysm) to a minority client.

 - [Series Introduction](https://someresat.medium.com/ethereum-staker-migration-guides-introduction-45505079b1f0)
 - [Migrating from Prysm to Nimbus](https://someresat.medium.com/ethereum-staker-migration-guide-migrating-from-prysm-to-nimbus-b802a7dcb31e)

 <br />

 **Ethereum - Prater Testnet Staking Guides**

+Use these guides to practice setting up your staking setup.

 - [Ubuntu/Nimbus](https://someresat.medium.com/guide-to-staking-on-ethereum-2-0-ubuntu-prater-nimbus-e7cefd318749) **DO NOT USE FOR MAINNET**